Peg Egan Performing Art Center

 for the enjoyment of all

 The Sunset Concert series is offered on Sunday evenings each year at the Peg Egan PAC.
 A variety of talent from blues to jazz to country is offered.
-The summer 2020 concerts have been cancelled.
+The summer 2020 concerts were cancelled because of the COVID-19 pandemic.